tiwong/tiwong.github.io/maths.md

 4. [On the balanced Voronoi formula for GL(n)](Voronoi.pdf) To appear in Functiones et Approximatio.

+5. [Universal Fourier expansions for Bianchi modular forms](universal.pdf) To appear in IJNT.

 ### Preprints

 1. [Lattice points in quadratic irrational polytopes](https://arxiv.org/abs/1810.01065), with Y. Gaur.